RTEMS/rtems-docs/shell/file_and_directory.rst

     with a # to stop it being treated as a name.

 *name*
-    Device name, for example “tty” for a termios serial device or “hd” for a disk.
+    Device name, for example "tty" for a termios serial device or "hd" for a disk.

 *b | c | p*